 - Supervision of Master and PhD students in the group, involvement in teaching activities

 - An integrative and cooperative personality with excellent communication and social skills;

 - Excellent research facilities

-- Full funding
+- Full funding (according to the SNSF guidelines)

 - Supporting curriculum with many optional courses